-This comprehensive tour travels to both of New Zealand’s North and South Island as well as a visit to Australia.
-Everything on this itinerary can be changed so as to meet your specific travel needs.
+This comprehensive tour travels to both of New Zealand’s North and South Islands as well visits Australia’s Sydney & Cairns.

 * International flights to Australia & New Zealand

 * 3 nights Queenstown

 * 3 nights Sydney

 * 3 lunches included.
 Daily Breakfast can be added

 Prices: From USD$4980 per person with Standard hotels.
 Based on double occupancy.

 2018 Departures: Departs Daily

 Hotels: Tour includes standard, 3-star hotels.
 Hotel upgrades available.